DimaBond174/FastMemPool/README.md

 # STL usage
 There is one more template FastMemPoolAllocator that extends the standard class STL std::allocator<T>.
-This allows you to use FastMemPool it in:
+This allows you to use FastMemPool for:
 - to allocate memory and construct objects on it:
 ```c++